Q. I just moved to a new house. I have no idea how to take care of the lawn.

 Q: What variety of peach and pecan trees do well here?

 A: PEACHES are not the easiest fruit to grow in Denton County, but these are the recommended varieties: Springgold, Bicentennial, Sentinel, Harvester, Ranger, Redglobe, Fire Prince, and many others.
-For more information, see the Home Fruit Production — Stone Fruit page.
+For more information, see the Home Fruit Production — Peaches page.